CNN Eligibility Criteria

 - The applicant must hold a full and unrestricted license as a registered nurse in the United States, or its territories.

-- The applicant must have a minimum of 3000 hours of nephrology nursing experience as a registered nurse in a clinical, administrative, teaching, or research capacity, within three years prior to submitting this application.
+- Completed a minimum of 3000 hours of experience as a registered nurse in nephrology nursing within the three (3) years prior to application.

 - The applicant must possess a Baccalaureate in Nursing or a Master’s in Nursing Degree.

 - The applicant must have completed thirty contact hours of approved continuing education credit in nephrology nursing within three years prior to submitting this application.
 Continuing education must be approved by one of the following: